cockroachdb/docs/v21.2/node-shutdown.md

 </section>

 <section class="filter-content" markdown="1" data-scope="drain">
-After draining completes, the node process is automatically terminated.
+After draining completes, the node process is automatically terminated (unless the [node was manually drained](#drain-a-node-manually)).
 </section>

 A node **process termination** stops the `cockroach` process on the node.
 The node will stop updating its liveness record.

 <section class="filter-content" markdown="1" data-scope="drain">
-If the node then stays offline for the duration set by [`server.time_until_store_dead`](#server-time_until_store_dead) (5 minutes by default), the cluster considers the node "dead" and starts to transfer its range replicas to other nodes.
+If the node then stays offline for the duration set by [`server.time_until_store_dead`](#server-time_until_store_dead) (5 minutes by default), the cluster considers the node "dead" and starts to rebalance its range replicas onto other nodes.

 If the node is brought back online, its remaining range replicas will determine whether or not they are still valid members of replica groups.
 If a range replica is still valid and any data in its range has changed, it will receive updates from another replica in the group.
 If a range replica is no longer valid, it will be removed from the node.
 </section>